survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Implementing Edit/Remove for `Lane`

-We are still missing some basic functionality such as editing and removing lanes.
+We are still missing some basic functionality, such as editing and removing lanes.
 Copy *Note.jsx* as *Editable.jsx*.
 We'll get back to that original *Note.jsx* later in this project.
 For now, we just want to get `Editable` into a good condition.
 Tweak the code as follows to generalize the implementation:

 **app/components/Editable.jsx**